jelovirt/jelovirt.github.io/_posts/2016-02-18-font-configuration-in-pdf2.md

 </xsl:attribute-set>
 ```

-That's it all, your fonts are configured.
+That's it, all your fonts are configured.
 If you need to e.g. change the font per language, you can use e.g.

 ```xml
 <xsl:attribute-set name="__fo__root">